zyreoo/juice/games/fragmentsofself/README.md

 "You are a broken entity trapped in a dream, collecting soul shards to restore your memories and rebuild yourself into your true form.

-**What is the key mechanic(s) that make it fun?**
-Collecting soul shards to restore memories, solve surreal puzzles, and gradually transform into your true self creates a deeply emotional and engaging progression experience
+**What is the key mechanic(s) that make it fun?** what makes it fun is that the okayer collects soul shards to restore memories, and gradually transform into his true self creates a deeply emotional and engaging progression experience

 **How does the game actually play?
 (Core Game Loop)** thrs a character that is in a dream, he wakes up as a broken entity and collects soul shards to fix itself, everytime it collects a shard, he expiriences a memory as a real life self and fills a part of himself. after collecting the last shard, he becomes the real person